-Last updated on September 13th, 2023 at 08:59 am
+Last updated on March 11th, 2026 at 05:34 am

 Hunchback is a coin-op game developed by Century Electronics and published in arcades in 1983.
 The game is loosely based on the 1831 Victor Hugo novel The Hunchback of Notre Dame and the player controls Quasimodo.

-THE REMAKE
+THE REMAKES

 The Hunch –